postrank-labs/goliath/README.md

     -v, --verbose                    Enable verbose logging (default: false) -h, --help                       Display help message

-Note that the default environment could be set in your code using the +Goliath.env=+ method call.
+Note that the default environment could be set in your code using the Goliath.env= method call.

 Here is an example of how to start a production Goliath API daemonized and on port 92010.
 If not set, the default goliath pid and log files will be used.

     $ ruby awesome_api.rb -e production -p 92010 -d

+The server will automatically load the API matching the file name.
+If your api file is named awesome_api.rb, the server will expect that you have an AwesomeApi class inheriting from Goliath::API

 ## Guides